microsoft/pxt/docs/blog/arcade/tilecode.md

 ![board games](/static/blog/arcade/tilecode/boardGames.JPG)

 In contrast, video games have been with us for just over a half-century, yet they constitute a multi-billion dollar industry with billions of users.
-Handheld gaming devices, such as those shown below, as well as game consoles are primarily consumer devices .
+Handheld gaming devices, such as those shown below, as well as game consoles are primarily consumer devices.
 Producing games for these devices generally requires the use of a different computer, which contributes to a digital divide that needlessly separates producers and consumers.

 ![TileCode screens](/static/blog/arcade/tilecode/handhelds.JPG)